Eric M. Meslin, Ph.D., FCAHS

-Eric M. Meslin is founding Director of the Indiana University Center for Bioethics which celebrated its 10th anniversary in 2011.
-He is also Associate Dean for Bioethics in the Indiana University School of Medicine, and is Professor of Medicine; of Medical & Molecular Genetics; of Bioethics and Law; and of Philosophy.
+Eric M. Meslin is founding Director of the Indiana University Center for Bioethics which will celebrate its 15th anniversary in 2016.
+He is also Associate Dean for Bioethics in the Indiana University School of Medicine, and is Professor of Medicine; of Medical & Molecular Genetics; of Bioethics and Law; and of Public Health, and of Philosophy.
 In 2012 he was appointed as Indiana University’s first Professor of Bioethics.

 Among his other leadership positions at IU he directs the Indiana University-Moi University Academic Research Ethics Partnership, an NIH-funded bioethics training program in Eldoret, Kenya; the Bioethics and Subject Advocacy Program of the Indiana Clinical and Translational Science Institute; and co-directs the Indiana University Center for Law, Ethics and Applied Research in Health Information (CLEAR).

 Born in Canada, Dr. Meslin received his B.A. from York University (Toronto), and his M.A. and Ph.D. from Georgetown University.
-Prior to coming to Indiana, he was director of bioethics research for the ELSI program at the National Human Genome Research Institute (1996-98), and Executive Director of the U.S. National Bioethics Advisory Commission (1998-2001) appointed by President Bill Clinton.
+Immediately prior to coming to Indiana, he was director of bioethics research for the ELSI program at the National Human Genome Research Institute (1996-98), and then Executive Director of the U.S. National Bioethics Advisory Commission (1998-2001) appointed by President Bill Clinton.

 He has held academic positions at the University of Toronto (1988-96); as Visiting Fellow at Green College, University of Oxford (1994-95); and as Professor-at-Large at the University of Western Australia (2008-2010).
 During 2012-2013 he was appointed the Pierre de Fermat Chaire d’Excellence at the Université de Toulouse.